DataEstate/next-js-template/README.md

 This project is used as a `NextJS Example` to setup next projects and not as its own app to be built on.

+This template uses the following technology:

+- `@material-ui` as components library
+- `axios` as the http request library.
+- `@testing-library` and `jest` for testing framework.
+- `cypress` and `cypress-cucumber-prepropcessor` for BDD style testing.

 ## Installation

 Setup next project like this: